-Criteria for existing on the SEND register
+Criteria for exiting the SEND support list

-If it is felt that pupils are making progress which is sustainable then they may be taken off of the SEND register.
+If it is felt that pupils are making progress which is sustainable then they may be taken off the SEND support list.
 If this is the case then the views of the teacher, SENDCo, pupil and parents need to be taken into account, as well as that of any other professionals involved with the child.
-If it is agreed by all to take the pupil off of the SEND register then all records will be kept until the pupil leaves the school (and passed on to the next setting).
+If it is agreed by all to take the pupil off the SEND support list then all records will be kept until the pupil leaves the school (and passed on to the next setting).
 The pupil will be continued to be monitored through the schools monitoring procedures, such as pupil progress meetings.
 If it is felt that the pupil requires additional assistance then the procedures set out in this policy will be followed.